sjmichae/phylobio_final_project/readme.md

 I then used an online [tool](http://sequenceconversion.bugaco.com/converter/biology/sequences/fasta_to_nexus.php) and selected the protein option to convert the *.fasta file *.nex file.

-All of the analyses were performed in RevBayes using slightly modified versions of existing phylogenetic models.
+Both of these analyses were performed in RevBayes using slightly modified versions of existing phylogenetic models.
 In my first analysis, I used the Jukes-Cantor program from the hydrolina project and modified the program so that it corresponded to amino acid data instead of nucleotide data and that there were 20 possible character states for the 20 amino acids.
 In the second analysis, I modified the program again using the Jones function to simulate the JTT model, which relies upon a matrix of amino acid evolution probabilities based on a large sample of proteins.

 A second branch of the project uses morphological protein data as a proof of principle to analyze ion channel phylogeny.
-Because of the precision and abundance of sequence data, it is the dominant method of phylogenetic analysis, especially when protein structures have not been fully resolved.
+Because of the precision and abundance of sequence data, it is now the dominant method of phylogenetic analysis, especially when protein structures have not been fully resolved.
 Yet the mantra of biology that structure determines function rings true.

 A shortcoming of protein sequence data is that it only allows us to examine the primary structure--the order of amino acids--of the ion channels or any other protein for that matter.
-Yet the mantra of biology that structure determines function rings true.
 Amino acids form secondary, tertiary and quaternary structures in which the various residues and subunits interact.
 Two different polypeptide chains may produce near-identical three-dimensional structures or a single residue substitution could contort the entire structure.
 Protein evolution models tend to deal with this quandary by focusing on the relative rates of evolution between each amino acid pair.
 For instance, the Dayhoff matrix shows that a negatively-charged aspartate residue is more likely to be substituted for a negatively-charged glutamate residue than any other amino acid.
+Subsequent models of protein evolution such as JTT and WAG use different matrices, but still focus on the primary structure This represents a good model

 For my morphology data, I compiled a table of quantifiable physical characteristics of the ion channel such as the number of transmembrane domains, number of subunits and number of extracellular loops.
 All of this data was gathered from the available literature and complied in an Excel spreadhsheet.
 An ion channel is an ideal choice for collecting morphological data because the it has identifiable molecular substructures.
 Attached is the full [table](https://github.com/sjmichae/phylobio_final_project/blob/master/ionchannelmorphologytable.xlsx).